dynamic-intelligence-lab/parallel_lyapunov_exponents/README.md

 Our code for parallel estimation of the spectrum of Lyapunov exponents relies on a custom QR-decomposition function that scales well with the number of time steps for _low-dimensional_ systems.
 As the number of dimensions increases, parallel execution of QR-decompositions can saturate a single GPU to near-100% utilization, requiring additional parallel hardware (_e.g._, additional GPUs, additional GPU nodes, a distributed supercomputer) to benefit from parallelization.

-If you have access to additional parallel hardware, you can pass a custom QR-decomposition function that takes advantage of it.
-For example, if you have a QR-decomposition function called `MyDistributedQRFunc` which takes advantage of additional parallel hardware, you would execute:
+If you have access to additional parallel hardware, you can pass a custom QR-decomposition function that takes advantage of such additional hardware.
+For example, if you have a QR-decomposition function called `MyDistributedQRFunc` that takes advantage of additional parallel hardware, you would execute:

 ```python
 LEs = lyapunov_exponents.estimate_spectrum_in_parallel(